chottokun/Docling_pdf2markdown/README.md

 ## License

-This project is proprietary.
 The licenses of the third-party libraries used in this project are as follows:

 - **docling**: MIT License
 - **pandas**: BSD 3-Clause "New" or "Revised" License